Public Law & Legal Theory

 We consider three market-based solutions—prediction markets, the use of equity markets to hedge against future government action, and machine-learning and predictive technologies—and three government-based solutions—greater transparency, the development of intellectual property rights in predictive information, and prediction-forcing regulation, which is regulation that requires private actors to make public predictions about future government action.
 None of these is a panacea.
 The market-based solutions founder on the limitations and thinness of markets.
 Government-based solutions come with significant structural downsides related to the division of authority among different levels of government (federal versus state versus local) and different branches of government at each level (executive versus legislative).
 We conclude that prediction-forcing regulation may be the most promising avenue, though it too is likely not a full solution.

-Masur, Johnathan S. and Nash, Jonathan Remy, "Promoting Regulatory Prediction" (2021).
-Public Law and Legal Theory Working Papers.
-737.
+Johnathan S. Masur & Jonathan Remy Nash, "Promoting Regulatory Prediction", Public Law and Legal Theory Working Paper Series, No.780 (2021).